Lombiq/Hastlayer-Timing-Tester/Docs/Introduction.md

 It takes around 7 ns to propagate through all the paths of the design.

-How does this propagation happen exactly?<br/>
+How does this propagation happen exactly?
 Let's start out with this system:

 ![](Images/HastlayerAdd0.png)